LaraCroftDev/BlueprintBazaar/concepts/db-normalization.md

 <h1>Database Normalization in Relational Schema</h1>
 <p>

-Database normalization is a technique of organizing the data into multiple related narrower tables with the purpose of minimizing DATA REDUNDANCY.<br>
+Database normalization is a technique of organizing the data into multiple related tables with the purpose of minimizing DATA REDUNDANCY.<br>

 <strong> Advantages of data normalization: </strong><br>
 1) Improving overall database organization<br>